-5. Prior to any above slab level works, an energy statement shall be submitted to and approved in writing by the Local Planning Authority.
-This shall include details of how energy efficiency is being addressed, including benchmark data and identifying the Target carbon Emissions Rate TER for the site or the development as per Building Regulation requirements (for types of development where there is no TER in Building Regulations, predicted energy usage for that type of development should be used) and how a minimum of 20 per cent reduction in carbon emissions against the TER or predicted energy usage through the use of on site low and zero carbon technology shall be achieved.
+5. Prior to any above slab works, an energy statement shall be submitted to and approved in writing by the Local Planning Authority.
+This shall include details of how energy efficiency is being addressed in line with the energy hierarchy, following a fabric first approach, including benchmark data and identifying the Target carbon Emissions Rate TER for the site or the development as per Building Regulation requirements (for types of development where there is no TER in Building Regulations, predicted energy usage for that type of development should be used) and how a minimum of 20 per cent reduction in carbon emissions against the TER or predicted energy usage through the use of on site low and zero carbon technology shall be achieved.
 The approved details shall be implemented prior to the first occupation of the development and retained as operational thereafter.

-Reason: To reduce carbon emissions and incorporate sustainable energy.
+Reason: To reduce carbon emissions and incorporate sustainable energy in accordance with the Council's 'Climate Change, Sustainable Design, Construction and Energy' SPD 2020.